 The entire Cordillera Blanca has a semi-dry and semi-cold climate, with an average maximum temperature of 23.9° C (75.0° F) and a minimum of 1.1° C (33.98° F).
 The climate is very unpredictable, even in the dry season it can rain.
 During the days it can vary from hot to very frigid temperatures, included rain and strong winds or snow over 4800 meters above sea level.
 It usually starts getting cloudy more often in early September.
 October and November are the months when after 2-3pm you can count on afternoon showers.

-The Akilpo serviced 1-day Panorama Trek is for groups with a maximum of 10 persons.
+The Akilpo serviced 1-day Panorama Trek is for groups with a maximum of 09 persons. per each guide

 (please consult with us about prices if your group has less than 5 people).